stevenzg/activated-lora/README.md

 # Activated LoRA (aLoRA)

-Activated LoRA (aLoRA) is a new low rank adapter architecture that allows for reusing existing base model KV cache for more efficient inference.
+Activated LoRA (aLoRA) is a new low rank adapter architecture that allows for reusing existing base model KV cache for more efficient inference, unlike standard LoRA models.
+As a result, aLoRA models can be quickly invoked as-needed for specialized tasks during (long) flows where the base model is primarily used, avoiding potentially expensive prefill costs in terms of latency, throughput, and GPU memory.
+See the whitepaper for a detailed discussion of these advantages and how they scale with context length, number of aLoRAs used, etc.

 This repo contains source code necessary to both train and do inference with aLoRA models.